graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 Lookup fields may return object, interface, or union types.
 In case a lookup
-field returns an interface or union type, all possible object types are
+field returns an abstract type (interface type or union type), all possible
-considered entities and must have keys that correspond with the fields argument
+object types are considered entities and must have keys that correspond with the
-signature.
+fields argument signature.

 ```graphql example
 type Query {